jannis-baum/fzf-dotfiles/README.md

     and tabs
   - select files to use in any command
   - create new files
+  - if you use [kitty terminal](https://sw.kovidgoyal.net/kitty/), images are also shown as previews
 - `rgi`: Live search though all files that is well integrated with Vim's native search (see showcase above)
 - `cdf`: Tracks your working directory history and lets you switch to any